DylanFarge/RADCAT/README.md

 - DECm          - Arcminute part of declination.
 - DECs           - Arcsecond part of declination.
 - Catalog       - Radio source origin.
-- Type            - Morphological label used in this paper.
+- Type            - `RADCAT` morphological label.
 - RA/deg       - Right ascension in degrees.
 - DEC/deg     - Declination in degrees.
-- Divergence - Various morphological labels assigned to the same source by different authors.
+- Divergence - Morphological labels of source as per the constituent catalogues of `RADCAT`.
-- Original       - The morphological label of the source associated with the original catalogue.
+- Original       - Morphological label of source as per the source's original catalogue.

-## Additional files are provided to aid the paper that is soon to be uploaded.
+## Additionally, supplemental files are provided which are described below.
 1) _data_excluded.zip_                  - All sources excluded during the construction of the final RADCAT, due to reasons titled in the filenames.
 1) _graph_theory_approach.py_   - The noval approach to radio astronomy at removing duplicate sources.
 1) _read_augmentations.ipynb_   - An example of how to read the augmentations files inside the dataset zip files an how to use them.